-Mushroom Powder vs Mushroom Extract: Which One is better?
+Mushroom Powder vs Liquid: Which One is better?

-The conversation around mushroom powders and extracts is often reduced to an argument of which one is “better.”
+The conversation around mushroom powders and liquids is often reduced to an argument of which one is “better.”

 But the truth is far more interesting — and more useful.